Insider Career Guides

 So, what exactly does the employee do, and where does your resume go?
 Here is the standard operating procedure for top tech companies using platforms like Workday, Greenhouse, or Lever.

-- Step 5: The Interview Loop (or Rejection): If the hiring manager gives the green light, the recruiter emails you to set up your initial screening call.
+• Step 5: The Interview Loop (or Rejection): If the internal reviewer gives the green light, the recruiter emails you to set up your initial screening call.
 From this point forward, the referral has done its job.
 You are in the standard interview loop and must pass technical screens on your own merit.

 Why Good Referrals Still Get Rejected